kpunith8/Links-and-Tutorials/Java/Java-8.md

 - Source may be unbounded; not finite and size of the source is not known at built time.

+- Once the instance created, the instance `will not modify its source`, therefore allowing the `creation of multiple instances` from a single source.

 - Stream patterns
 	```java
 	// empty stream